-Q. What is AWS IoT Device Management?
+Q. What is Amazon IoT Device Management?

-AWS IoT Device Management is a service that makes it easy to securely onboard, organize, monitor, and remotely manage IoT devices at scale throughout their lifecycle.
+Amazon IoT Device Management is a service that makes it easy to securely onboard, organize, monitor, and remotely manage IoT devices at scale throughout their lifecycle.
 You can use IoT Device Management to upload and view device information and configuration, organize your device inventory, monitor your fleet of devices, and remotely manage devices deployed across many locations including updating device software over-the-air (OTA).
 With IoT Device Management, you can scale your device fleets and reduce the cost and effort of managing large IoT device deployments.